PWT SEO: The ULTIMATE Joomla SEO extension!

-This weekend, at the Joomla World Conference in Rome, PWT released a number of new extensions.
-One of those is called PWT SEO and I believe this is the ultimate Joomla SEO extension many people have been looking for.
-It guides you perfectly in optimizing your Joomla articles.
+Perfect Web Team has a number of extensions.
+One of those is called PWT SEO and it guides you perfectly in optimizing your Joomla articles for SEO.

 First of all, the company PWT may need a short introduction: The owners are Sander Potjer and Martijn Boomsma and they have a dedicated team working for them.
 Many may know them for their work for the global Joomla organization while Sander is also the guy behind the ACL Manager extension (which is now also a PWT extension).
 So you guess the quality of the extensions should be top.
 I myself am also a member of the team by the way, so I may not be totally unbiased ;) Still, my role was basically asking for SEO goodies and the developers simply got to work building those.

 Actually, the extensions club has 4 extensions on www.extensions.perfectwebteam.com:

 - PWT ACL: Basically the existing ACL manager, but totally rewritten and optimized (new release will follow soon)

 - PWT Image: This makes working with images in Joomla extremely simple

 - PWT Sitemap: A simple but rock-solid sitemap extension

 - PWT SEO: To be discussed in detail here